GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 3. To improve accuracy of Gen AI agents, enterprises need to make models contextual to their proprietary data.
 Various tools and techniques are available for enterprises to explore (Prompt engineering, prompt optimization, Retrieval Augmented Generation (RAG), and Model fine tuning).

-See Annexure A for more details on RAG and fine tuning and also our suggested approach for making LLMs more contextual with enterprise’s proprietary data.

 4. The fourth critical step revolves around the seamless integration of models with various enterprise applications to drive effective decision-making.
 This entails the build and deployment of Gen AI agents tailored for high-priority use cases and their workflows.

-These require adoption of specialized tools (for example, LangChain and LlamaIndex, Vector Databases like Pinecone, and model farms like Hugging Face).
+5. These require adoption of specialized tools (for example, LangChain and LlamaIndex, Vector Databases like Pinecone, and model farms like Hugging Face).
 These agents can help automate end-to-end processes with minimal human intervention.
 Key differentiator is the intelligence and context of Gen AI to take a decision versus the existing business rules.

 Gen AI agents must also be seamlessly integrated with existing enterprise applications, including SFDC, SAP, Adobe, ServiceNow.
 Enterprises can also assess existing enterprise software providers who are augmenting their platforms with Gen AI capabilities, such as Salesforce’s Einstein and Adobe’s Firefly for creative content generation.
 Furthermore, a plethora of specialist SaaS tools for Gen AI applications are now available, offering enterprises options for speed and cost-efficiency, but need to be evaluated for security.

-5. The effectiveness of AI is inherently tied to the quality of the data it receives.
-Therefore, companies must prioritize augmentation of their data platform to cater to Gen AI use cases.
-This entails developing capabilities and implementing right tools for handling large volumes of unstructured data along with structured data.
-The modern data platform needs added capabilities around data governance, data security and some new functionalities for Gen AI models.

-Similarly, AI governance process and tools need to be augmented.
-LLMOps (LLM Operations) is the primary tool to enable this via model monitoring, traceability etc. See Annexure B for key data considerations for Gen AI.

 6. While there are multiple configurations of the Gen AI Tech Stack for enterprises, we see the emergence of two primary archetypes for Gen AI deployment:
    - Domain specific Open Source LLMs, fine-tuned and self-hosted on enterprise’s infrastructure.